sam-k0/LoopHero_Mods/mods.md

   <summary>Details</summary>
     This unlocks the probably least well known game feature, a music maker "level" hidden in the games files, inaccessible by default.
+    Pressing [F1] key in main menu will take you there.
 </details>

 [Download](https://github.com/sam-k0/LoopHero-MusicMaker/releases)